apache/doris/docs/en/administrator-guide/config/fe_config.md

     **Configuration items modified in this way will become invalid after the FE process restarts.**

     For more help on this command, you can view it through the `HELP ADMIN SET CONFIG;` command.

+3. Dynamic configuration via HTTP protocol

+    For details, please refer to [Set Config Action](../http-actions/fe/set-config-action.md)

+    This method can also persist the modified configuration items.
+The configuration items will be persisted in the `fe_custom.conf` file and will still take effect after FE is restarted.

 ## Examples